tweag/python-monorepo-example/___-__-__-linear-sort.md

 singleton a = Sorted [a]
 ```

-The first quesion is how can we actually compare the elements.
+The first question is: how can we actually compare the elements?
-Recall the types of the usual `compare` function, it is:
+Recall the types of the usual `compare` function:

 ```haskell
 compare :: Ord a => a -> a -> Ordering
 ```

-We can't just lift this method to a linear types, because it
+We can't simply lift this method to a linearly typed context, because it
-will consume values and we can't use them in further code.
+would consume its argument and we can't use them further to build the
-We can solve that problem if we either return values in sorted
+output list.
-order, or return `Ordering` alongside with values.
-So now we need
+We can solve that problem if we can return the original arguments
-to introduce new type class that will be a linear variant of the
+alongside the `Ordering`.
+To that effect, let me
-ordinary `Ord` class.
+introduce a new linearized `Ord` type class:

 ```haskell
 class OrdL a where